 \section{Introduction}

-Throughout society, we are paying increasing attention to personalized therapies, targeted advertising, and other types of personalized recommendations.
-When estimating the efficacy of a treatment, researchers are not only interested in conclusions that apply to the whole population but are also looking for subgroups on which the treatment is especially effective.
-This is because a treatment may have heterogeneous effect on different groups of people, which is very common in many real-world problems.
-One often-cited example in oncology is trastuzumab which has been shown to be an effective treatment for breast cancer only when the tumor is HER2 positive \cite{baselga2006adjuvant}.
+When estimating the efficacy of a treatment from observational data, we may find that the treatment is effective only for a subgroup of the population.
+One often-cited example in oncology is the drug trastuzumab, which has been shown to be an effective treatment for breast cancer only when the tumor is HER2 positive \citep{baselga2006adjuvant}.
 This example is illustrative of the necessity to identify such subgroups if they exist.

-Problems related to this are referred to as subgroup analysis or subgroup-treatment effect interactions \cite{rothwell2005subgroup}.
-One challenge faced in subgroup analyses is multiplicity, due to a large number of subgroups typically examined.
-The problem of multiplicity is more severe when there is a large number of predictors/attributes.
-If a subgroup is defined by a rule (a conjunction of conditions), then the number of possible subgroups increases exponentially with the number of attributes.
-This can potentially pose a serious problem when working with data of large dimensions.
+Similar examples can be found in personalized therapies, targeted advertising, and other types of personalized recommendations.
+Our goal in this paper is to discover such subgroups from observational data, where a treatment has an elevated effect with respect to the rest of the population.